-- (1) Publication of tender notice by the authorities; - (2) The person, who wishes to respond to the notice, purchases the tender document and prepares the tender document.
-After preparation submits the same within the date and time stipulated in the manner prescribed; and - (3) The submitted tender bids are opened and acceptance letter is sent, which results in the conclusion of the agreement/contract. - 10.
-The tender notice states the nature of work, value put in the tender, the time of completion of work, earnest money to be deposited including the cost of tender forms and its availability, and the date and time of the submission of tender.
+- 7. A contract document is one which embodies the terms and conditions of contract.
+All the acts and deeds are regulated as per the terms and conditions of the contract. - 8.
+In the case of Govt., there are special rules relating to competency to enter into a contract.
+In the case of Union Govt., it must be expressed in the name of the President of India and executed on behalf of President in such manner that President may direct.
+In the case of State Government it must be in the name of the Governor and executed on behalf of the Government in the manner as the Governor may direct.4 - 9.
+The initial steps taken before entering into a contract can be stated as follows:- - (1) Publication of tender notice by the authorities; - (2) The person, who wishes to respond to the notice, purchases the tender document and prepares the tender document.
+After preparation submits the same within the date and time stipulated in the manner prescribed; and - (3) The submitted tender bids are opened and acceptance letter is sent, which results in the conclusion of the agreement / contract. - 10.
+The tender notice states the nature of work, value put in the tender, the time of completion of work, earnest money to be deposited including the cost of tender forms and its availability, and the date of time of the submission of tender.
 The party submitting the tender must agree to abide by the tender notice.
 The tender purchase document must contain the details like, number of bids per bidder, cost of bid document, details of purchase of tender document and also the qualifications to be possessed by the bidder. - 11.
-The bidding document must consist of instructions to bidder, forms of bid and qualification information, conditions, content, data of the contract, specifications, drawings, bill of quantities and forms of securities, - See for details 299 of the Indian Constitution and Appendix 4 of the A.P.
-Financial Code Vol.II.
-The document is written on a stamp paper, registered/not registered as the case may be.
+The bidding document must consist of - 3A.
+FIDIC (Federal International Des International Consulate) - 4.
+See for details 299 of the Indian Constitution and appendix 4 of AP Financial Code Vol. II The document is written on a stamp paper, registered/ not registered as the case may be.